 Alcohol use.
 Heavy alcohol use can lead to heart muscle damage.
 It can also worsen other risk factors of coronary artery disease.

 Autoimmune diseases.
-Conditions such as rheumatoid arthritis and lupus (and other inflammatory rheumatologic conditions) have an increased risk of atherosclerosis.
+People who have conditions such as rheumatoid arthritis and lupus (and other inflammatory conditions) have an increased risk of atherosclerosis.

 Coronary artery disease can lead to: